St Theresa's Catholic Primary School

 Genre Coverage

-As a school, we ensure that a wide selection of genres is covered in the appropriate year groups.
+As a school, we ensure that a wide selection of genres are covered in the appropriate year groups.
 Our teachers have a ‘Writing Progression Document’ which identifies the expected genre coverage for their year group.

 World Book Day Celebrations.